-Once schedules are created by the Registrar’s Office and available to you in Trailhead (around August 1st), you’ll have the ability to change it.
+Once schedules are created by the Registrar’s Office and available to you in Trailhead (around mid-June for fall start transfer students), you’ll have the ability to change it.

-We highly encourage you to contact us before changing your schedule as classes will likely be very full.
+We highly encourage you to contact us before changing your schedule.

 We’ll walk you through how to make changes to your schedule if it is something that needs to happen.

 Why don't I get to pick my own schedule?

 That’s a great question!
 The Mines curriculum is structured in a way that allows for a common core curriculum experience and a specific set of courses for majors and minors.
 We want everyone to make progress in their first semester at Mines and the Registrar’s Office uses their expertise to ensure you’re progressing towards graduation in a timely manner by registering you for your first semester.
 We’re also able to take your AP/IB/TR/Dual Enrollment credit into consideration when creating your schedules so you’re not having issues with prerequisites.